Aviva plc Plans Dividend of $0.23 (OTCMKTS:AVVIY)

 Aviva plc (OTCMKTS:AVVIY – Get Rating) declared a dividend on Wednesday, August 17th, investing.com reports.
-Stockholders of record on Monday, August 22nd will be paid a dividend of 0.2319 per share by the financial services provider on Tuesday, October 4th.
+Stockholders of record on Monday, August 22nd will be given a dividend of 0.2319 per share by the financial services provider on Tuesday, October 4th.
 This represents a dividend yield of 34.51%.
-The ex-dividend date of this dividend is Friday, August 19th.
+The ex-dividend date is Friday, August 19th.

-Several brokerages have recently issued reports on AVVIY.
-Citigroup lowered Aviva from a “buy” rating to a “neutral” rating in a research note on Wednesday, July 13th.
-Morgan Stanley decreased their price target on Aviva from GBX 2,700 ($32.62) to GBX 2,675 ($32.32) in a research note on Friday, July 29th.
-JPMorgan Chase & Co. reduced their price objective on Aviva from GBX 530 ($6.40) to GBX 520 ($6.28) in a research report on Tuesday, May 17th.
-Investec upgraded Aviva from a “hold” rating to a “buy” rating in a research report on Tuesday, June 14th.
-Finally, Credit Suisse Group boosted their price objective on Aviva from GBX 455 ($5.50) to GBX 480 ($5.80) in a research report on Monday.
-Three analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of $796.43.
+A number of equities analysts have recently weighed in on AVVIY shares.
+JPMorgan Chase & Co. lowered their price target on shares of Aviva from GBX 530 ($6.40) to GBX 520 ($6.28) in a research note on Tuesday, May 17th.
+Citigroup cut shares of Aviva from a “buy” rating to a “neutral” rating in a research note on Wednesday, July 13th.
+Morgan Stanley lowered their price objective on shares of Aviva from GBX 2,700 ($32.62) to GBX 2,675 ($32.32) in a research note on Friday, July 29th.
+Deutsche Bank Aktiengesellschaft lowered their price objective on shares of Aviva from GBX 520 ($6.28) to GBX 490 ($5.92) in a research note on Thursday, July 28th.
+Finally, The Goldman Sachs Group cut shares of Aviva from a “buy” rating to a “neutral” rating in a research note on Sunday, May 15th.
+Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $796.43.

 Aviva plc provides various insurance, retirement, investment, and savings products in the United Kingdom, Ireland, Canada, and internationally.
 The company offers life insurance, long-term health and accident insurance, savings, pension, and annuity products, as well as pension fund business and lifetime mortgage products.